nelli: a lightweight frontend for MLIR

 {}

-In order to remedy this state of affairs, we present \texttt{nelli}\footnote{\url{https://github.com/makslevental/nelli}}, a lightweight frontend for MLIR.
+In order to address the problem of MLIR's lower-level dialects being inaccessible, we present \texttt{nelli}\footnote{\url{https://github.com/makslevental/nelli}}, a lightweight frontend for MLIR.
 This Python embedded domain-specific language (eDSL) builds on top of existing MLIR Python bindings to map Python primitives (such as \mintinline{python}{if}s, \mintinline{python}{for}s, and \mintinline{python}{class}es) to various MLIR dialects.
 Our foremost goal in designing \texttt{nelli} was to make MLIR more ergonomic and thereby more accessible.
 To this end, we make \texttt{nelli} \textquotedbl Pythonic\textquotedbl{} while preserving MLIR semantics vis-a-vis the in-tree Python bindings.
 See Listings \ref{nelli_if_to_scf_if} and \ref{nelli_for_to_affine_for} for some examples of \texttt{nelli} syntax.
-Notably, \texttt{nelli} captures program control flow and produces fully typed IR with little static analysis on the Python source (hence, \textit{lightweight}). \ian{Why is being lightweight important?} Additionally, since \texttt{nelli} is a Python eDSL, it fully interoperates with existing Python tooling (IDEs, debuggers,etc.) and other elements of the Python ecosystem.
+Notably, \texttt{nelli} captures program control flow and produces fully typed IR with little static analysis on the Python source (hence, \textit{lightweight}).
+Additionally, since \texttt{nelli} is a Python eDSL, it fully interoperates with existing Python tooling (IDEs, debuggers,etc.) and other elements of the Python ecosystem.